Risk Information

 Introduction

-The following describes matters that may be considered risk factors related to the business operations and other aspects of our company and its consolidated subsidiaries (hereinafter collectively referred to as the "Group").
+The following describes matters that may be considered risk factors related to the business operations and other aspects of the Company and its consolidated subsidiaries (hereinafter collectively referred to as the "Group").
 Additionally, even if certain matters do not necessarily qualify as risk factors, they are disclosed below from the perspective of proactive information disclosure to investors, as they are deemed important for investment decision-making.

 Relationship with GMO Internet Group